slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Walter *Lippmann*
 > *"I have made this letter longer then usual because I lacked the time to make it shorter."
 -- Blaise Pascal (?)*
+> *"The purpose of literature is to turn blood into ink."
+-- T.S.Eliot*
 -->

 > *"Tears are words that need to be written."